Explore with HDOSE

 ) hook (workDirectory / "results.omr", frequency = 100)

-objective use inequalities to define the pattern to reach.
-The pattern is reached when all the objectives are under their threshold value.
-In this example, HDOSE computes a maximal diversity of inputs for which all the outputs are under their respective threshold value.
+objective uses inequalities to define the pattern to reach.
+The pattern is reached when all objectives are below their threshold value.
+In this example, HDOSE finds the maximum diversity of inputs for which all outputs are below their respective thresholds.